You know what you want in life. Or at least know what you need to do in life.

 You’ll also gain invaluable insight that will allow you to see the things that you can be grateful for.

-When you start writing about the things you’re grateful for, new chambers f thought begin to open up in the palace of your mind.
+When you write about the things you’re grateful for, new chambers of thought open up in the palace of your mind.

 Gratitude will quickly change the programming in your brain from a scarcity mindset to an abundance mindset.